hamidzangiabadi/sailfish-optimization-algorithm/README.md

 # sailfishOptimizer

-a feature selection optimization algorithm, uses sailfish optimizer algorithm and SVM for the modeling.
+A multi-objective feature selection algorithm using Sailfish optimizer